Sammy at Welcome Center

 California College Promise Grant (CCPG)

-Each CCPG is applied to one school year.
-The school year begins in the Fall and ends with Summer.
-You don't need to apply each semester, but you do need to reapply every Fall.
+Eligibility for this grant applies to the whole academic school year.
+Our school year starts in the Fall and ends the following Summer.
+You don't need to apply each semester, but you do need to reapply every school year.

 Cabrillo Promise Program (CPP)